Tree sap removal from your cars paint and glass.

 Ta Ta Tar is safe with all the painted finishes, but you will have to re-wax the car after.

 STEP # 4: CLAY BAR/CLAYING RUBBER

 If the tree sap has been on the car for a loooong time and dried hard to the paint, we have one final non damaging solution; FIne Clay Bar.
 Now this is only for hard dried sap on the car, as is it is soft the above procedures will be far more effective.
 Basically use it as per the instructions with either the Auto Body Gel or Boss Gloss spray as the lubricant, read our in depth article on using it by clicking here.
 We do not recommend keeping the clay after using it to remove sap, so throw it away.
 Our Claying Rubber is also an effective means of removing tree sap, and unlike the Fine Clay Bar, it can be washed and reused later.

 Clay barring the car is only for harder, older sap residue.

 Buff it down after finishing to get that beautiful smooth surface back once again.

-After doing these procedures, you should have no more sap, so be sure to then use the Auto Body Cleanser and then a coat of the Auto Body Wax, as the layer of wax will offer protection and make cleaning off the tree sap residue that much easier next time you're silly enough to park under a tree!
+After doing these procedures, you should have no more sap, so be sure to then use the Paint Cleanse & Restore and then a coat of the Carnauba Body Wax, as the layer of wax will offer protection and make cleaning off the tree sap residue that much easier next time you're silly enough to park under a tree!

 All the microfibre cloths can be washed and reused as well, read about doing this here.